Cramer-Lundberg model for some classes of extremal Markov sequences: Introduction and the classical model description

 \item{\bf (d)} the sequences $(X_k)$ and $(T_k)$ are independent of each other. \end{namelist} The {\bf risk process} $\{ K_t \colon t \geqslant 0 \}$ is defined by

 where $u \geqslant 0$ denotes the initial capital, $\beta >0$ stands for the premium income rate and $K_t$ is the capital that company have at time $t$.

-Notice that this model describes the following situation: \begin{namelist}{llll} \item{1.} The insurance company is keeping all the money in a pocket. \item{2.} All the incomes are coming from the customers {payments. } \item{3.} There is no outcomes except for the individual claims of the customers. \item{4.} There is no cost or benefits coming from the company existence and activities or from the money which the company have. \end{namelist} There are many modifications of this model.
+Notice that this model describes the following situation: \begin{namelist}{llll} \item{1.} The insurance company is keeping all the money in a pocket. \item{2.} All the incomes are coming from the customers insurance premiums \item{3.} There is no outcomes except for the individual claims of the customers. \item{4.} There is no cost or benefits coming from the company existence and activities or from the money which the company have. \end{namelist}

+This means that in fact the original simple Cramer-Lundberg model is rather describing state of water supply in the underground tank when the temperature and humidity in the cave is constant, water drips from the ceiling of the cave with a constant intensity.
+Animals come to this tank with constant intensity and drink as much water as they need, as long as their needs can be described by some exponential distribution (which is rather reasonable assumption). \\

+There are many modifications of the Cramer-Lundberg model.
 Some of them can be found in \cite{Embrechts}.
-In these modifications some of the defects of the Cr\'{a}mer-Lundberg model are eliminated.
-However usually it means that much more information about the insurance company policy is required for description, while no one company is inclined to share all such information with the outside world.
+In these modifications some of the defects are eliminated.
+However usually it means that much more information about the insurance company policy is required for description, while no insurance company wants to make such information publicly available.
 In the next section we propose a family of models based on special class of Markov chains.
-The hidden information can be coded in transition probabilities.
-This approach may be more convenient than taking under considerations various different company policy elements.
+The secret information of the insurance company can be coded in transition probabilities.
+This approach may be more convenient than taking under considerations various different company policy elements.\\

 The paper is organized as follows: In section 2 we present our model.
-The considered random walks are very special - the transition probabilities are defined by generalized convolution - however this restriction is important only for this paper.
-Generalized convolutions are described in Section 3, the construction of the random walk with respect to generalized convolution is given in Section 4.
-The detailed calculations are given in the last 3 sections for the following examples: random walk with respect to stable convolution, random walk with respect to max-convolution and the Kendall random walk.
+The considered random walks are very special - the transition probabilities are defined by generalized convolution.
+A primer on generalized convolutions are described in Section 3, the construction of the random walk with respect to generalized convolution is given in Section 4.
+The detailed calculations are given in the last 3 sections for the following examples: random walk with respect to stable convolution, max-convolution and the Kendall random walk. \\